blakebrandon-hub/Price-Monitor/README.md

-# ebay Price Tracker with Email Alerts
+# eBay Price Tracker with Email Alerts

 Track the prices of multiple ebay products and receive email alerts when there is a price change